 The rate of change has never been greater — or faster — for the footwear industry, with new challenges popping up every day in nearly all corners of the business, from navigating cash crunches and supply chain issues to understanding the latest technological advances.
-In a new series, FN will ask experts, all solutions-based providers, to take on some of the most timely topics.
+In its new “Ask An Expert” series, FN will ask industry leaders — all solutions-based providers — to take on some of the most timely topics.

 The footwear business is widely considered to be slower than other industries to embrace new technology, but the current retail conditions have accelerated the need for quicker, smarter digital solutions.
 That is particularly critical for brands that may be using legacy technology systems that aren’t designed to handle the new environment.